 Life Insurance and Certain Collectibles

-In general, a Self-Directed Roth IRA LLC cannot Invest in life insurance contracts or collectibles defined below:
+In general, Self-Directed Roth IRA Prohibited Transaction Rules prevent account holders from investing in life insurance contracts or collectibles defined below:

 - Any work of art